elliot-d-kim/long-covid-prediction/README.md

 **Dimensionality reduction**: Removed obviously irrelevant features such as 'user_id' and week of interview (**feature selection**) and consolidated functionally similar features (**feature extraction**), reducing the complexity of the data

-**Resampling**: Upsampled Long COVID&ndash;negative patients in training set due to low representation in original dataset, enhancing quality of training data
+**Resampling**: Upsampled long COVID&ndash;negative patients in training set due to low representation in original dataset, enhancing quality of training data

 ### Building the ML model